 In this entry, I want to focus on finding the Gothic in Anne’s novel The Tenant of Wildfell Hall.

-Despite her sister’s novel Wuthering Heights, written by Emily Brontë, is widely accepted as a gothic novel, it seems to me that Anne’s Tenant of Wildfell Hall is very revolutionary in terms of how the Gothic setting is presented to develop the actions that take place in the narrative.
+Despite her sister’s novel Wuthering Heights, written by Emily Brontë, being widely accepted as a gothic novel, it seems to me that Anne’s Tenant of Wildfell Hall is very revolutionary in terms of how the Gothic setting is presented to develop the actions that take place in the narrative.

 I have introduced the Gothic in another entry, which you can read it here.
 But in this section, let’s specifically review the gothic setting, which in the section below I am going to analyse how it is developed in The Tenant of Wildfell Hall.

 Generally speaking, in traditional gothic novels the actions take place in old mysterious settings.
-Usually, in those places the characters witness supernatural experiences.
+Usually, in those places, the characters witness supernatural experiences.

 Sharon Rose Yang and Kathleen Healey introduce their book Gothic Landscapes by pointing out that: